codatio/codat-docs/docs/integrations/accounting/xero/xero-app-partner-program.md

 Once you have set up your Xero integration, you should consider becoming a [Xero App Partner](https://developer.xero.com/documentation/xero-app-store/app-partner-guides/overview).
 This is an essential step if you want to use your Xero integration at scale.

-#### Xero App Partner can:
+#### Xero App Partners can:

 - Exceed the 25 company connection cap that Xero puts on uncertified apps
 - Reach millions of Xero subscribers and advisors on the [Xero App Store](http://www.xero.com/marketplace)

 It can take several months to become a Xero App Partner, so we advise you to begin the process well before you need to connect more than 25 Xero users via your integration.

-We recommend speaking with your Codat account team before you decide when to apply for partnership.
+We recommend speaking with your Codat account team before you apply for partnership.
 When you are ready to start, we will introduce you to Xero’s Partnerships team.

 #### Types of App Partners